RDF/JS

 The most important high-level interfaces that are implemented by Comunica are the Queryable and SparqlQueryable interfaces.
 Compared to these standard interfaces, the only additional requirement that Comunica places is the usage of a source-based context as second argument to the query methods.

-Next to that, Comunica also implements the BindingsFactory and Bindings interfaces via the @comunica/bindings-factory package.
+Next to that, Comunica also implements the BindingsFactory and Bindings interfaces via the @comunica/utils-bindings-factory package.
 Learn more about the usage of these bindings here.